Section 44AB Of The Income Tax Act

 How is a Tax Audit Report Filed?

-Now that you have information about the tax audit turnover limit at which you need to submit a tax audit report, connect with a CA. Tax audit report is always submitted in collaboration with a practising Chartered Accountant (CA).
+Now that you have information about the tax audit turnover limit and when to submit a tax audit report, connect with a CA. A tax audit report is always submitted in collaboration with a practising Chartered Accountant (CA).

-Tax audit penalties are consequences that taxpayers have to bear in case they fail to file tax audit reports within the due date.
+Tax audit penalties are consequences that taxpayers have to bear if they fail to file tax audit reports within the due date.
 These penalties can significantly impact a business or profession.

 Monetary Penalties